apptension/developer-handbook/Technical Stack/Frontend Developer/Application state management.md

 *   [ ] You know how to create your own routine
 *   [ ] You know how to promisify a routine
+*   [ ] You know how to wait for a routine fulfillment inside a component
 *   [ ] You understand the advantages of standardizing action type's name
 *   [ ] You know how to manipulate the payload with payloadCreator
 *   [ ] You know how to enhance the payload with metaCreator